-Farm plastic recycling
+Farm plastic recycling - overview and regulations

 Under the regulations, producers (manufacturers and importers) and suppliers (wholesalers, retailers, traders and contractors) of silage plastic must do the following in order to be compliant: